AInsights Entry for Cinnamon (CAS: 84961-46-6)

 1. Identity & Chemical Information

 Cinnamon is a natural complex material derived from the bark of trees belonging to the genus Cinnamomum.
 It is commonly known as cinnamon bark oil or cinnamon leaf oil, depending on the part of the plant used.
-The CAS number for cinnamon is 84961-46-6.
-It does not have a single IUPAC name due to its complex nature.
-The material is recognized by FEMA with the number 2291.
-Other identifiers include its FL number and CoE number, which are used in various regulatory contexts.
-As a natural complex material, cinnamon oil contains a variety of constituents, including cinnamaldehyde, eugenol, and linalool, which contribute to its characteristic aroma and flavor.
+The CAS number for cinnamon oil is 84961-46-6.
+It does not have a single IUPAC name as it is a mixture of various compounds.
+Key identifiers include its FEMA number, which is 2291 for cinnamon bark oil.
+The material is characterized by its rich, warm, and spicy aroma, primarily due to the presence of cinnamaldehyde, a major constituent.
 The composition of cinnamon oil can vary significantly based on its geographical origin, harvest time, and processing methods.

 Citation hooks: FlavScents; PubChem; FEMA